SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 ### [Growth of the sport](https://github.com/SamPurle/PowerProject/blob/master/GrowthModelling.py)

 Powerlifting as a sport has experienced rapid growth over recent years.
 There are likely a multitude of reasons for this.
 One of which has been the growing popularity of "Raw" lifting as opposed to the original "Equipped" lifting, which has resulted in the sport becoming more accessible to the gym-going population.
-Additionally, health and fitness has become a prominent subjeect on a variety of social media platforms (most notably Instagram and YouTube), which has resulted in greater awareness of the sport.
+Additionally, health and fitness has become a prominent subject on a variety of social media platforms (most notably Instagram and YouTube), which has resulted in greater awareness of the sport.

 {:refdef: style="text-align: center;"}
 <img src="{{site.url}}/{{site.baseurl}}/assets/SportGrowth.png">